How does open company data impact women’s rights?

 - Human trafficking: Up to 800 000 people are trafficked internationally every year.
 Corruption is often an enabler in this practice as payments need to be made to dishonest immigration officers in order to cross borders illegally and to local police so that they will turn a blind eye.

 - Forced labour: Estimated global total of people in modern slavery ranges from 21 million to 45.8 million.
 For forced and bonded labour to flourish, corruption facilitates securing licenses, fraudulently recording payroll and recruiting, transporting and controlling people.

-Corruption is a complex problems and there are no easy solutions.
+Corruption is a complex problem and there are no easy solutions.

 In many parts of the world, women simply do not know how to get access to their basic rights, and if they do, the loss of trust in public institutions mean they are less likely to demand it.
 This is one of the reasons that open and free/subsidised access to internet is so important: to captures the stories of women’s experiences, for women to demand justice, and have access to data and information without any gatekeepers (which for decades have been patriarchal institutions) to hold governments accountable.
 The work I’m involved in through CHAYN, EmpowerHack and Open Heroines helps empower women to learn about their rights, and find supportive online and offline spaces to fight back against injustice.

 The world we live in increasingly influenced by corporations; especially the murky world of money in politics.